Mobile security: Wi-Fi

 An attacker can try to eavesdrop on Wi-Fi communications to derive information (e.g., username, password).
-This type of attack is not unique to smartphones, but they are very vulnerable to these attacks because often Wi-Fi is their only means of communication and access the internet.
+This type of attack is not unique to smartphones, but they are very vulnerable to these attacks because often Wi-Fi is their only means of communication and accessing the internet.
 The security of wireless networks (WLAN) is thus an important subject.

 Initially, wireless networks were secured by WEP keys.
 The weakness of WEP is its short encryption key, which is the same for all connected clients.
 In addition, several reductions in the search space of the keys have been found by researchers.
 Now, most wireless networks are protected by the WPA security protocol.
 WPA is based on the Temporal Key Integrity Protocol (TKIP), which was designed to allow migration from WEP to WPA on the equipment already deployed.
-The major improvements in security are the dynamic encryption keys.
-For small networks, the WPA uses a "pre-shared key" which is based on a shared key.
-Encryption can be vulnerable if the length of the shared key is short.
-With limited opportunities for input (i.e., only the numeric keypad), mobile phone users might define short encryption keys that contain only numbers.
+The major security improvements are the dynamic encryption keys.
+For small networks, WPA uses a "pre-shared key" based on a shared key.
+Encryption can be vulnerable if the shared key is short.
+With limited opportunities for input (i.e., only the numeric keypad), mobile phone users might define short encryption keys that consist of only numbers.
 This increases the likelihood that an attacker succeeds with a brute-force attack.
-The successor to WPA, called WPA2, is supposed to be safe enough to withstand a brute force attack.
+The successor to WPA, called WPA2, is supposed to be safe enough to withstand a brute-force attack.